Pokrovsk offensive: Fighting for Ukrainsk and shift in movement south (7–20 September 2024)

 By 7 September, Russian success northwest directly towards Pokrovsk had largely stalled, while advances continued in the southern direction, southeast of Pokrovsk.
 Ukrainian brigades newly deployed to the area made multiple counterattacks: in Selydove, a city crucial to further Russian offensive success where momentum had stalled, in Halytsynivka, and in Mykhailivka.

-Russia continued exerting pressure on the southern direction at Ukrainsk and Hirnyk, with the former reportedly being entered.
+Russia continued exerting pressure in the southern direction towards Ukrainsk and Hirnyk, with the former reportedly being entered.
 The ISW analysed that a capture of these two cities would allow for the southern advances in the Pokrovsk salient to evolve into an attack on Kurakhove further south, a key city in the region, and that this axis of advance exists as a prerequisite of directly assaulting Pokrovsk, efforts that mutually reinforce each other.
 A Russian source said that gaining control of the elevated areas near Ukrainsk and Hirnyk was being focused on rather than a full frontal assault on Ukrainsk.
 Visual confirmation was given on 7 September for a Russian advance to central Hrodivka, while Russian milbloggers claimed that Lisivka, east of Ukrainsk, had been captured, visually confirmed four days later.

 On 10 September, the ISW assessed that footage showing a Russian advance near Marynivka indicated it had been captured.
 On 12 September, Russian sources claimed an advance towards Pokrovsk via a separate Lisivka, saying the village had been captured.